pellcorp/creality-wiki/docs/cartographer.md

 #### Enable Touch Mode

-To be able to setup the printer for cartographer with touch mode for printing you need to make sure the mode is set to touch.
-It is set to touch out by default, but if you inadvertantly removed the `mode: touch` config from the `[scanner]` you might need to reset that, which is easy to do with the following command:
+To be able to set up the printer for cartographer with touch mode for printing you need to make sure the mode is set to touch.

 1. Run `PROBE_SWITCH MODE=touch`
 <br />Upon completion *`SAVE_CONFIG`*